ThorStarlord/SAO-Tragedy-Deconstruction/02_Route_0_The_Shared_Descent/00_Route_0_Overview.md

 ---

 ## Scene-by-Scene Breakdown

 **Act One: The Invitation**
 - School introduction, Makoto’s isolation, Asuna’s empathy.
 - Asuna proposes inviting Makoto to FOG; Kirito’s “optimization” response.
 - Makoto creates Janus; the ritual and class selection.
 - First group quest; initial disappointment with the class.
+- Small gestures of affection between Kirito and Asuna throughout group scenes.
+- Kirito and Asuna face a boss they cannot defeat (foreshadowing Janus's importance).
 - The trio bonds; end-of-act reflection.

 **Act Two: The Unseen Bond**
 - Training montage led by Kirito.
 - Asuna and Janus’s first private conversation.
 - Another training session; Kirito’s focus on efficiency.
 - Asuna and Janus deepen their bond.
+- Private heart-to-heart between Kirito and Asuna about their past and hopes.
 - Mid-level boss fight; Janus’s “Mind Hex” is key.
+- Minor conflict and reconciliation between Kirito and Asuna.
 - Kirito misinterprets the victory; Asuna and Janus share a moment.

 **Act Three: The Path Forward**